Best stores for buying varifocals

 Choosing from varifocal brands

 Some stores sell own-brands – Specsavers, for instance, has its Pentax brand.
-Some also stock brands such as Essilor and Zeiss, so you can potentially compare prices for the same brand at different retailers.
+Some also stock brands such as Essilor and Zeiss, so you could shop round for the same brand at different retailers.

 Some opticians use technology to get accurate measurements.
 For this, a computerised camera takes images of your posture, head tilt and frame position to provide fitting measurements and lens customisation.